What Does SEO Stand For: A Beginners’ Guide

 Let us briefly discuss all of them:

 - Content & Keywords – From a content strategy that encompasses everything from content topics to style, to keywords strategy, the biggest chunk of on-site SEO is made of content and keywords.
+There are multiple keyword tools that are used by professionals to perform keyword research.

 - Tags – Talk about H1, H2 or H3 tags or canonical tags, all of them either define the status of a heading in HTML language or they establish the ownership of content.